chenzi/php-apk-packer/README.md

 # php-apk-packer
-Using PHP to create APK channel packaging
+Using PHP to create APK channel package

 # Exp